okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/go/integrationsteps.md

 ### Step 6: Show phone verification method and optional phone number field

-Once the user chooses the phone factor, the next step is for them to choose a phone method type and optionally phone number.
+Once the user chooses the phone factor, the next step is for them to choose a phone method type and optional phone number.
 Currently, SMS is the only supported method type but voice is planned for a future release.
 The phone number field should be displayed only when the user has not yet setup their phone number within the Okta org.
 In this case, `LoginResponse's` `HasStep` method returns true when `LoginStepPhoneInitialVerification` is passed in.